rstudio/rsconnect/guide/guide.md

 ## Application Authentication

-With ShinyApps it possible to configure authentication for your application.
-When a user first visits your application, he or she will be prompted to enter a username and password.
+With ShinyApps it is possible to configure authentication for your application.
+Once authentication has been enabled, when a user visits your application, he or she will be prompted to enter a username and password.
 Only user's who have logged in with a valid username and password will be able view or use your application.
 Authentication is automatically enabled when the first authorized user is added.

-The `shinyapps` package exposes a number of functions for managing authorized users for applications.
-To get started, you will need to be able to build packages.
-Ensure you have installed the following requirements for your system before continuing.
+To get started, you will first need prepare your system to be able to build packages.
+Ensure you have installed the following requirements for your system before continuing:

 - Windows: [RTools](http://cran.r-project.org/bin/windows/Rtools/) for building packages
 - Mac OSX: XCode Command Line Tools for building packages